samdroberts87/Java-merch-application/README.md

 This was done as a way to show my core java understanding.

+### In addition to the below instructions, I've packaged the jar with maven, built the image with docker and scanned the image for vulnerabilities with trivy in a CI pipeline with GitHub actions.

 Instructions are as follows:

 - Create application with proper packages namely: